Voxelmetric/Voxelmetric1/README.md

 # Voxelmetric

 Voxelmetric an open source voxel framework for unity3d.
 It's meant to be an easy to use, easy to extend solution for voxel games.
-Voxelmetric is currently in alpa so expect breaking changes and incomplete documentation.
+Voxelmetric is currently in alpha so expect breaking changes and incomplete documentation.
 I am currently mainating it alone and making changes as I learn but if anyone else wants to help they should feel free to make a pull request.
 Also use the issues to highlight bugs and things so that need to be adressed.

 For implementation and usage view the wiki.

 ## Features

 ##### Terrain Generation
-Generate relistic looking terrain with caves and landmarks like trees.
+Generate realistic looking terrain with caves and landmarks like trees.

 ##### Ambient Occlusion
-Darkening in the corners between blocks makes the terrain look more realisticly lit.
+Darkening in the corners between blocks makes the terrain look more realistically lit.

 ##### Saving and Loading
 Save and load your changes to the world at will.